-While error coins can be found in pocket change, coin dealers may be the best way to readily acquire error coins for your collection.
+While U.S. error coins can be found everyday in pocket change, coin dealers may be the best way to quickly acquire error coins for your collection.

-Most coin dealers tend to have at least the most common types of error coins in their holdings.
-However, there are also coin dealers who specialize in error coins.
+Most coin dealers have at least the most common types of error coins in their holdings.

-These are the types of dealers where you may have a better chance of purchasing some of the more radical, expensive, or less-common error coins available.
+There are also coin dealers who specialize in error coins — and those are the types of dealers where you may have a better chance of purchasing some of the more radical, expensive, or less-common U.S. error coins.